Integrative Pharmacology Sciences Training Program (IPSTP)

 What is it?

-The IPSTP is an interdisciplinary training program, available to Ph.D. students in 7 Ph.D. programs, Pharmacology & Toxicology, Biochemistry & Molecular Biology, Chemistry, Chemical Engineering and Material Science, Microbiology and Molecular Genetics, Neuroscience, and Physiology.
+The IPSTP is an interdisciplinary training program, available to Ph.D. students in seven Ph.D. programs: Pharmacology & Toxicology, Biochemistry & Molecular Biology, Chemistry, Chemical Engineering and Material Science, Microbiology and Molecular Genetics, Neuroscience, and Physiology.
 Students will focus on study in two unique areas of research, in vivo pharmacology approaches and drug discovery.
 Trainees choose a research mentor from among 45 training faculty in the seven participating programs.
 The program prepares graduate students for a successful research career as a pharmacological science professional.
 State of the art research facilities are available to all trainees.
-Core facilities include those for: Flow Cytometry, Bioinformatics, DNA and protein synthesis and sequencing, Genomics, Mass Spectrometry, Proteomics and Electron & Confocal Microscopy.
+General core facilities include those for Flow Cytometry, Bioinformatics, DNA Sequencing, Genomics, Mass Spectrometry, Proteomics and Electron & Confocal Microscopy.
+Drug discovery cores include: Assay Development and Drug Repurposing - (i.e. high throughput screening), Molecular Interactions Core, Medicinal Chemistry, and the In Vivo Facility for animal model work.

 What does the program do?

-This program provides 2 years of stipend and tuition support to select trainees.
+This program provides two years of stipend and tuition support to select trainees.
 Travel and enrichment funds are also available to trainees.

 What should the trainees do?

-Trainees enroll in core courses and laboratory rotations during their first year in the umbrella program .
-Trainees are then eligible for program support as 2nd and 3rd year Ph.D. students if they choose a training faculty member as their research mentor.
+Trainees enroll in core courses and laboratory rotations during their first year in the umbrella program.
+Trainees are then eligible for program support as second and third year Ph.D. students if they choose a training faculty member as their research mentor.

 - Two pharmacology courses (PHM 801; PHM 802)